psagat/Humidor-Humidity-Sensor/README.md

 ### Configure Sketch

-Download These changes need to be made to the sketch based on your own environment.
+Download HumditySensor-test-http.ino and open with Arduino.
+These changes need to be made to the sketch based on your own environment.

 #### Configure network information